Carrum Downs

-Carrum Downs is a suburb in Melbourne, Victoria, Australia, 36 km south-east of Melbourne's Central Business District, located within the City of Frankston local government area.
+Carrum Downs is a suburb in Melbourne, Victoria, Australia, 48 km south-east of Melbourne's central business district via the Monash Freeway, located within the City of Frankston local government area.
 Carrum Downs recorded a population of 21,976 at the 2021 census.

 Prior to December 1994 the majority of Carrum Downs was within the City of Cranbourne.
 However, following statewide local government reform, the suburb was moved to be part of a new, larger City of Frankston.

 History

 Karrum Karrum

-Before European settlers arrived at Port Phillip, Aborigines resting after the stiff climb of Oliver's Hill, Frankston, and looking north along the bay would have viewed a long ribbon of sandy beach shaped vaguely like a boomerang.
-The area was called Karrum Karrum, or as some of the early squatters interpreted it, Garem Gam, meaning "Boomerang".
+Before European settlement in the Port Phillip region, Indigenous Australians resting after the steep climb of Oliver's Hill in Frankston would have looked north across the bay to see a long ribbon of sandy beach shaped vaguely like a boomerang.
+The area was known as Karrum Karrum – or, as interpreted by some early squatters, Garem Gam – meaning "Boomerang".
 The swampy marshland behind the sand dunes was a rich hunting ground teeming with wildlife.